amrmabdelazeem/advice-generator-app/README.md

 - Implement responsive design to ensure the solution looks good on both mobiles (375px) and laptops (1440px).
 - Research for the needed API to fetch it in the project.
 - Use Javascript to call the API and add functionality through out the interface.
+- Add Functionality to the dice icon to show and change advices.
 - Build Laptop preview to fit the design using media queries and test it.
 - Test the finish result.

+## Bonus: Add animation to the dice to shake when hovered.

 ### Built with